Iron Filters

 Iron and Manganese

-The first step to learning how to remove iron, manganese, and odor from well water is to understand a little about where iron comes from and the types of iron found in well water.
+The first step to learning how to remove iron, manganese, and odor from well water is to understand a little about where iron comes from and the types of iron found in well water, as well as the various methods for removing iron.

 Iron is one of the earth's most plentiful resources, making up at least five percent of the earth's crust.